 She received a Princess Grace Foundation Fellowship and was subsequently awarded the Foundation’s prestigious statuette.
 She was awarded a Princess Grace Foundation Works-in-Progress Residency at the Baryshnikov Arts Center in 2017 to develop The Dread Pirate Project, about malleability of identity across the digital and natural worlds.

-She serves on the Executive Board of the Stage Directors and Choreographers Society as Secretary.
+She serves as President of the Executive Board of the Stage Directors and Choreographers Society.